 Runner bean varieties

 There are plenty of runner bean varieties, most of which grow well.
-The RHS recommends the following as the best to grow.
+If you’re looking to grow runner beans, the RHS recommends:

 ‘White Lady’ AGM